firstandthird/hapi-view-context/readme.md

 <h1> a totally different value, Another value, a value from the context method, a value from setViewContext.</h1>
 ```

-But subsequent calls to this route will not have the context that was added to the previous request:
+But subsequent calls will not have the context that was added to the previous request:
 ```html
 <h1> Some Value, Another value, a value from the context method, a value from setViewContext.</h1>
 ```